-Each winter, hospitals record a spike in cases of heart attacks, carbon monoxide poisonings and car accident injuries.
+Each winter, hospitals record a spike in cases of heart attacks, carbon monoxide poisonings, and car accident injuries.

 Doctors say cold weather immediately puts people at a greater risk of having a heart attack because the frigid air tightens the blood vessels.
 On top of that, treading through the snow and shoveling is heavy exercise, further straining your vascular system.

 When the winter storm hits, another leading cause that brings people into the hospital is carbon monoxide poisoning.
 Studies have shown that many drivers will leave their cars idling while they shovel the snow.
-Doctors say this is a bad idea because snow and ice can get lodged in the tail pipe, causing a buildup of the deadly gas inside the car cabin.
+Doctors say this is a bad idea because snow and ice can get lodged in the tailpipe, causing a buildup of the deadly gas inside the car cabin.

 Most often, drivers are rushed to the E.R. because of car accidents or because they’ve slipped and fallen on ice.

 “Your daily routine has to fundamentally change during a winter storm around Buffalo,” car accident attorney Steve Barnes said.
-“You could be a good driver but when it’s snowing, the risk of a auto accident or a slip and fall greatly increases.”
+“You could be a good driver but when it’s snowing, the risk of an auto accident or a slip and fall greatly increases.”